VenturaNotes/Knowledge/Neuroscience/Neuroscientifically Challenged/Videos/(135) 2-Minute Neuroscience - Obsessive-Compulsive Disorder (OCD).md

 Reviewed: false
 ---
 - ![[Screenshot 2024-12-27 at 12.08.31 AM.png]]
 	- [[Obsessive-compulsive disorder]], or OCD, is a condition characterized by obsessions and/or compulsions.
 Obsessions are recurrent unwanted thoughts, while compulsions are repetitive behaviors or mental acts often performed in response to obsessions, typically with the goal of reducing anxiety and discomfort.
-It’s important to note that OCD is often very distressing, and is not just a preference for orderliness, as the term is sometimes used to imply.
+It's important to note that OCD is often very distressing, and is not just a preference for orderliness, as the term is sometimes used to imply.
-	- The neuroscience of OCD is not completely understood, and it’s likely that different neural circuits may be involved based on a person’s age and symptom profile, among other factors.
+	- The neuroscience of OCD is not completely understood, and it's likely that different neural circuits may be involved based on a person's age and symptom profile, among other factors.
 	- One supported perspective on the neuroscience of OCD, however, points to a prominent role for circuits that connect the orbitofrontal cortex with a group of structures called the basal ganglia.
 	- According to this perspective, increased activity in the orbitofrontal cortex is associated with a heightened focus on concerns that spawn obsessive thoughts.
 When the orbitofrontal cortex is activated in response to something the brain perceives as a danger or concern, it communicates with the basal ganglia.
 - ![[Screenshot 2024-12-27 at 12.09.41 AM.png]]